alaminyusuf/alaminyusuf/README.md

 ### JavaScript Developer

-Flexible result-oriented JavaScript developer with 3 years of experience.
-I have over 2 years of experience working with react/node.
-I love building web apps, websites, and APIs in a way that makes the internet accessible for everyone.
+I am a Flexible result-oriented JavaScript developer with 3 years of experience.
+I have over 2 years of experience working with react/node, giving IT firms solutions that help their business.
+I love building web apps, websites, and APIs.
+I love using my skills in a way that makes the internet accessible for everyone.

 <p>
 <a href="https://www.linkedin.com/in/al-amin-yusuf-2a9b1518b/"><img height="26" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"></a>&nbsp;&nbsp;